go-iiif/go-iiif/README.md

 * **prefix** is an optional path to a sub-path inside of your S3 bucket where images are stored.
 * **region** is the name of the AWS region where your S3 bucket lives.
 Sorry [this is an AWS-ism](https://docs.aws.amazon.com/sdk-for-go/v1/developerguide/configuring-sdk.html)
+* **credentials** is a string describing how your AWS credentials are defined.
+Valid options are:
+** `env:`
+** `shared:PATH_TO_SHARED_CREDENTIALS_FILE:SHARED_CREDENTIALS_PROFILE`
+** `iam:`

-* **credentials** is the name of the profile you wish to use assuming you have a [credential files](https://docs.aws.amazon.com/sdk-for-go/v1/developerguide/configuring-sdk.html) for your AWS credentials. `go-iiif` assumes that you have defined your AWS credentials either as environment variables (in which case this property doesn't matter) or a credentials file.
+For the sake of backwards compatibilty if the value of `credentials` is any other string then it will be assumed to be the name of the profile you wish to use for a valid [credential files](https://docs.aws.amazon.com/sdk-for-go/v1/developerguide/configuring-sdk.html) in the home directory of the current user.
+Likewise if the value of `credentials` is an _empty_ string (or absent) it will be assumed that valid AWS access credentials have been defined as environment variables.
 It is not possible to define your AWS credentials as properties in your `go-iiif` config file.

 _Important: If you are both reading source files and writing cached derivatives to S3 in the same bucket make sure they have **different** prefixes.
 If you don't then AWS will happily overwrite your original source files with the directory (which shares the same names as the original file) containing your derivatives.
 Good times._